trizome/trzimg/README.md

 # trzimg
-replace html img
+TRzImg is a simple react library to replace the html img tag.
+Easily add a filter (sepia, grayscale, ...) or define a display mode (cover, ...).

-## Usage
+## Install

-idem img tag (src, alt, width, heigth) but with more options
+    npm i trzimg

 ## Exemples